marlis-t/DEE_AMS_Project/README.md

 Repository link: https://github.com/marlis-t/DEE_AMS_Project

-The data acquisition, the analysis and the hypotheses can be found in the Jupyter Notebook file *prj01.ipynb*.
+The data acquisition, the analysis and the hypotheses can be found in the Jupyter Notebook file *Arbeitsmarkt_DEE_Project.ipynb*.

 Before executing the notebook, the following Files have to be in the same directory:
 1. Bestand_SC_Alter_Berufswunsch_RGS.csv
 2. clean_data.csv
 3. merged_data.csv
 4. 24-598_AMS-Berufssystematik_Stand_05-2024.xlsx
+5. laender_95_geo.json

 This is because their contents are read during the notebook's runtime.